About us: staff and sponsors

 Krzysztof (PhD Warsaw 1990) entered the Polish Academy of Sciences in 1982 as a PhD student of Professor Bogdan Rutkowski.
 He has spent his career researching the settlements and landscapes of prehistoric Crete, especially those of the Lasithi region, between the Neolithic and Iron Age periods through survey and excavation including as a staff member on projects run by the American School of Classical Studies at Athens, the Greek Ministry of Culture and the British School at Athens: his excavation of the extreme site of Monastiraki Katalimata in east Crete in collaboration with the Greek Ministry of Culture and Sport's Archaeological Service revealed architecture and finds dating between the Final Neolithic and Early Iron Age periods.
 A founding member of the Polish Archaeological Institute at Athens, and twice Mellon Fellow of the American School of Archaeology at Athens, he has been Glassman Holland Research Fellow at the Albright Institute Jerusalem, British Academy Visiting Fellow at the University of Birmingham, UK (where he also held a lectureship 1998-2000) to 2004, and a Visiting Research Fellow at the University of Heidelberg funded by a Polish National Research Exchange Grant.
 Author of The Psychro Cave and other Sacred Grottoes in Crete (Art and Archaeology), Monastiraki Katalimata: a Cretan Refuge Site (INSTAP Academic Press); Defensible sites in Crete, LM IIIC-Geometric (Aegaeum), and Final Neolithic Crete and the Southeast Aegean (De Gruyter) He has held four Polish National Research Grants and annual grants from the Institute for Aegean Prehistory for more than twenty years.

-Other staff involved in project fieldwork and publication 2023-5:
+Other staff involved in project fieldwork and publication

 Dr Dimitra Mylona (INSTAP Study Center for East Crete)

-Wood charcoal specialist
+Wood charcoal specialist:

-Associate Professor Maria Ntinou (University of Thessaloniki)
+Associate Professor Maria Ntinou (Aristotle University of Thessaloniki)

-Metals specialist (metallography, XRF)
+Metals specialists (metallography, XRF):

-Ceramic petrographer
+Ceramic petrographer:

-Soils analyst
+Soils analyst:

 Dr Michael Morris (Freelance Soils and Geology Consultant)

-Dr Claire Hodson (University of Reading)
+Dr Claire Hodson (University of Durham)

 Project advisers: